johnwcowan/r7rs-work/MicroXmlCowan.md

 Returns `#t` if all idref attributes contain valid ids.
 An id is valid if it appears as a key in *id-mapping* (see `make-id-mapping`).
 *Idref-list* is a list of 2-element sublists, where the first element of each sublist is an element name and the second element is an attribute name.
+It specifies for each element name which of its attributes are idrefs.

 `(sxml-language? `*element language*`)`